History of Jamaica in Timeline

 January 1997: Establishment of the Financial Sector Adjustment Company (Finsac)

-1997: Decrease in GDP due to a drought and hurricane
+1997: Island-wide drought and hurricane

-1997: Patterson wins the general election
+1997: PNP victory in general election

 Patterson also won the 1997 Jamaican general election, by another landslide margin of 50 seats to the JLP's 10 seats.

-January 1998: Increase in Bauxite production
+January 1998: Increase in bauxite production

-January 1998 saw a bauxite production increase of 7.1% relative to January 1998.
+January 1998's bauxite production recorded a 7.1% increase relative to January 1998.

-December 1998: Increase in Bauxite and Alumina production
+December 1998: Increase in bauxite and alumina production

-1998: Nominal GDP at approximately 8 percent
+1998: Nominal GDP high

 In 1998, nominal GDP was approximately a high of about 8 percent of GDP.

-1998: Jamaica qualified for the FIFA World Cup
+1998: Jamaica qualified for FIFA World Cup

 In 1998, the Jamaica national football team qualified for the FIFA World Cup.